 Baker and Bilbro conclude that institutions guided by Berry’s vision might cultivate citizens who can begin the work of healing their communities—graduates who have been educated for responsible membership in a family, a community, or a polity.

 “This book is more than a treatise on higher education.
 It is also, at least to some extent, a manual for the place-centric life,” according to Gracy Olmstead in a review in The American Conservative.

 “A masterful argument.
 Baker and Bilbro have given us a brilliant companion to Berry’s work that will guide readers—students, parents, professors, and administrators—to rethink educational values and institutional trajectories,” Morris A. Grubbs, editor of Conversations with Wendell Berry.

 “Wendell Berry and Higher Education offers a helpful and much-needed counternarrative to the pragmatic visions of higher education that dominate the current discussion.
 Works like this are essential for finding a way forward in a time marked by the arrogance of Wall Street, the failure of political discourse, and educational practices that hide more problems than they address,” Matt Bonzo, coauthor of Wendell Berry and the Cultivation of Life: A Reader’s Guide.

 Jack and I gave a talk at Spring Arbor about this project.

 Jack and I were interviewed by The Chronicle of Higher Education.

-Ken Ham interviewed us for Mars Hill Audio.
+Ken Myers interviewed us for Mars Hill Audio.

 Michial Farmer interviewed us on the Christian Humanist Profiles series.